rravipra/NLP/README.md

 7) Whitespace Tokenizer:
 The code for the logistic regression model to predict for each character whether there is a whitespace character after it or not.
 The is done using 11-grams, (i.e prediction for the current character using 5 characters before it and 5 characters after it).

+8) Corruption Classifier:
+The code for a Binary logistic regression model to predict for an example if the first sentence which is the one before the tab is corrupted or the second sentence which is the one after the tab ("\t") is corrupted.

 # Contents

 1) Text_classifiers.ipynb - The Jupyter notebook for both the classifiers inclding training and testing the classifiers